3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d01/instructor_notes/intro_to_the_internet.md

 *The image below comes from the Chrome developer tools.
 Swedish!
 This is what an actual request looks like:*
 ![](headers.png)

 Open Chrome dev tools, go to the network tab, refresh the page, and you can see all of the requests made for the content.
-You can see that there are a _lot_ more than just html and css.
-And if you click on one of those requests you can then see the headers for it.
+You can see that there is a _lot_ more than just html and css.
+And if you click on one of those requests, you can then see the headers for it.

 <br />

 ## The Technical

-But we are not in this class to _just_ demystify the internet.
+We are not in this class to _just_ demystify the internet.
 We are here to learn how to send, receive, and interpret requests and responses to deliver something of value to our end users!

-#### HTTP verbs (10m)
+### HTTP verbs (10m)

 To do this, we will be learning to speak the language that the internet speaks, **HTTP** or **Hypertext Transfer Protocol**.
-Requests and responses as we have been discussing them, are a part of HTTP and are actually very straight forward.
+Requests and responses, as we have been discussing them, are a part of HTTP and are actually very straight forward.

 > **EXERCISE**: Take three minutes to think about interactions (hint: think of *verbs*) that you use to engage with the internet and that result in a [persisted change](https://en.wikipedia.org/wiki/Persistence_(computer_science)).
-Meaning that when you do something on a website, and then turn your computer off, and then come back to that website the following day, you expect to see that your changes will still exist on the site.
+Meaning that when you do something on a website, turn your computer off, and then come back to that website the following day, you expect to see that your changes will still exist on the site.

 > Write your responses into Slack.